imyizhang/imyizhang.github.io/about.md

 * **Researcher in Experimental High Energy Physics** (100%), European Organization for Nuclear Research (CERN), Geneva, Switzerland (*04.2018 - 09.2019*)

-  * **CMS Hadron Calorimeter (HCAL)**: During data taking, provided prompt feedback on sub-detector of CMS experiment, HCAL, by visualizing the trigger primitives (TPs) distribution as well as pulse timing in different channels using ROOT (a C++ framework), and interpreting the abnormal.
+  * **CMS Hadron Calorimeter (HCAL)**: During data taking, provided prompt feedback on sub-detector of CMS experiment, HCAL, by visualizing the trigger primitives (TPs) distribution as well as pulse timing in different channels using ROOT (a C++ framework), and interpreted the abnormal.
 During detector upgrading, studied on the commissioning of upgraded TPs and the impact on HCAL.
-  * **Search for supersymmetry in proton-proton collisions at 13 TeV**: Contributed to estimate the quantum chromodynamics (QCD) multijet contamination (background noise) by implementing a data-driven method called Rebalance-and-Smear.
+  * **Search for supersymmetry in proton-proton collisions at 13 TeV**: Contributed to estimate the quantum chromodynamics (QCD) multijet contamination (background noise) by implementing a data-driven method called Rebalance and Smear.

 * **Teaching Assistant** (50%), University of California, Riverside, United States (*09.2016 - 04.2018*)